 Some of the most notable movies shot in Wadi Rum are “Lawrance of Arabia”, “The Martian”, Disney’s “Alladin”, “Dune”, “Transformers: Revenge of the Fallen”, “Star Wars: Rogue One” and “Star Wars: The Rise of Skywalker”.
 You can check a complete list on IMDB.

-That’s all from me, I hope you enjoy your Wadi Rum camping adventure!
+That’s all from me, I hope you enjoy your Wadi Rum camping adventure.

 If you haven’t planned your trip there yet, find out how I plan my trips!

-I’ve got 8 bucket list ideas for Jordan.
+I have 8 bucket list ideas for Jordan.
 See my impossible bucket list of 1700+ adventures!

-Is camping in Wadi Rum on your bucket list too?
+Is Wadi Rum on your bucket list?

 Some of the above are affiliate links and I will earn a percentage of the sale if you purchase through them at no extra cost to you.
 This helps keep my site running – so thanks in advance for your support!